shixing/LearnGit/Git.md

 LearnGit
 ========

+#### A while new different thought

+Git is simple, just a key-value database, each file is checksumed by its content.
+Each commits only contains the snapshot of files in staging areas (the files added by `git add`).
+It's not "file oriented delta storage".

 #### git add <file> & git reset HEAD <file>
 git add to add <file> into stage ( waiting to commit ). git reset HEAD <file> will remove <file> from stage.